Modern extreme value statistics for Utopian extremes: Declarations

-\section{Acknowledgments}

 All authors were supported by funding from the King Abdullah University of Science and Technology (KAUST) Office of Sponsored Research (OSR) under Award No.\ {OSR-CRG2020-4394}.

+\subsection{Acknowledgments}

+The authors are grateful to Rapha\"el Huser and Matthew Sainsbury-Dale for helpful discussions and to Jonathan Tawn, Christian Rohrbeck, and Emma Simpson of Lancaster University, University of Bath, and University College London, respectively, for organisation of the data challenge that motivated this work.
 Support from the KAUST Supercomputing Laboratory is gratefully acknowledged.
-The authors are grateful to Rapha\"el Huser and Matthew Sainsbury-Dale for helpful discussions and to Jonathan Tawn, Christian Rohrbeck, and Emma Simpson of Lancaster University, University of Bath, and University College London, respectively, for organisation of the data challenge that motivated this work.